Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Adaptation and Control in the Allagmatic Method

-To run evolutionary computations that are capable of adapting, we extended our system metamodel with a further model building block called \textit{adaptation function} in the present study guided by the metaphysics of Whitehead \cite{Whitehead_ProcessReality_1978}.
-It is now described in a similar way as the update function in the previous paragraph in the context of the allagmatic method and its implementation in the system metamodel as well as the guidance from Simondon's and Whiteheads metaphysics with respect to adaptation.
+To run computations that are capable of adapting, we extended our system metamodel with a further model building block called adaptation function and formally referred to as $\psi$ in the present study guided by the metaphysics of Whitehead \cite{Whitehead.1929}.
+It is now described in a similar way as the update function in the previous paragraph in the context of the allagmatic method and its implementation in the system metamodel as well as the guidance from Simondon’s and Whitehead’s metaphysics with respect to adaptation.
 Again we start with the distinction of structure and operation acting in the three different regimes.
+The following description of the different steps starting from the virtual regime leading to the creation of concrete models in the actual regime shows how the concept of adaptation is itself created and at the same time operating within the allagmatic method.